jeka-dev/jeka/org.jerkar.core/src/main/doc/Getting Started.md

 ## setup intellij

-As for Eclipse, you must declare the two path variable (go settings -> Apparence & behavior -> Path Variables)
+As for Eclipse, you must declare the two path variables (go settings -> Apparence & behavior -> Path Variables)
  * `JERKAR_HOME` which point to _[Jerkar Home]_,
  * `JERKAR_REPO` which point to _[Jerkar User Home]/cache/repo_